JustAnotherStrange/CafeBot/README.md

 # CafeBot
-A simple discord bot with a couple of nice features for the purpose of learning the serenity rust discord api crate.
+A Discord bot for my small server that I won't invite you to.

+Written in Rust and uses https://github.com/serenity-rs/serenity for interaction with the Discord API.
 Prefix is \^.
-See list of commands with \^help.